lukasz-golebiewski/lukaszgolebiewski.github.io/_posts/2021-01-05-overlappable-instances.markdown

 main :: IO ()
 main = program
 ```
-This is clearly limiting, because we are allowed to have only one typeclass instance for a given monad.
+This is clearly limiting, because we are allowed to have only one typeclass instance for a given monad transformer.
 If we would like to have a NoOp instance and a real-world instance, we have to use newtype wrappers.
 Let's add aliases then for our not-so-useful instances like this:

 ```haskell
 newtype NoOpStoreT m a = NoOpStoreT { runNoOpStoreT :: m a }